aschenbrenera/pf2e_rules/PF2e/Actions & Activities/Encounter/General/Recall Knowledge.md

 **Actions:** [1] ⬥
 **Traits**: `CONCENTRATE` `SECRET`
 **Skills**: [[Arcana]], [[Crafting]], [[Medicine]], [[Nature]],  [[Occultism]],  [[Religion]],  [[Society]], [[Lore]] **Description:** You attempt a skill check to try to remember a bit of knowledge regarding a topic related to that skill.
+This can be used to Identify a creature.

 ## Mechanical Rules

 - Example questions on creatures:
-	- What is it?
-	- What is the creature's most notable offensive or defensive ability?
+	- What is the creature's most notable (offensive or defensive) ability?
 	- What are the creature's most notable vulnerabilities or strengths?
 (Lowest of AC, Reflex, Fortitude, and Will, or a Weakness) (Resistances, Immunities)
 	- What are the creature's Traits, Languages, or Skills.
 - Topics by skill: